Callum-A/cosmwasm-zero-to-hero/15 - Spring Cleaning/README.md

 # Part Fifteen - Spring Cleaning

 I must admit, I've been neglecting some items.
-This chapter aims to remedy them and provide a couple other options to improve the contract.
+This chapter aims to remedy them and provide a couple of other options to improve the contract.

 You've probably noticed some warnings when running console commands such as `cargo test`.